hernanmd/FuzzySearcher/repository/FuzzySearch.package/FSSimpleShiftOrMatcher.class/README.md

 Typical way to use this is as follows.
 First, as an initialization, do the following line.

 	| p |
-	p := BPSimplifiedShiftOrMatcher new.	"make an instance."
+	p := FSSimpleShiftOrMatcher new.	"make an instance."
 	"Second, pre-process the pattern"
 	p pattern: 'how'.
 	"Then, set the text and calculate the score."